biobricks/streaming-sequence-extractor/README.md

 # Formats

+## SBOL

+To identify SBOL format the parser looks for the pattern '<rdf:RDF' (case insensitive) and then uses a streaming XML parser to find 'sbol:Elements' tags inside of 'sbol:Sequence' tags inside of the 'rdf:RDF' tag.
+It skips all sequence tags where the encoding does not contain the string 'www.chem.qmul.ac.uk/iubmb/misc/naseq.html' or 'www.chem.qmul.ac.uk/iupac/AminoAcid'.

+It extracts all text nodes from within all 'sbol:Elements' tags.

 ## FASTA

 To idenfity FASTA format the parser looks for the first non-empty line that begins with either `>` or `;` and then assumes that the sequence begins at the first non-empty line after that which doesn't begin with a `;`.